chientrm/wrangler-proxy/README.md

 event.locals.SB.fetch('http://whatever.fake/send');

-// `http://whatever.fake` is required as a dummy hostname
+// `http://whatever.fake` is required as a dummy hostname.
+Without a dummy hostname the `fetch` will fail.
 ```

 ### KV